WojciechMazurek/MySite/content/experience/CVI.md

 ---
 ### Computer Vision Intern

-Processed visual information with machine learning, detecting warehouse pallet objects of a specific class by using artificial intelligence models; Created a prototype computer vision system app using Xcode
+- Processed visual information with machine learning, detecting warehouse pallet objects of a specific class by using artificial intelligence models
+- Created a prototype computer vision system app using Xcode